 |3||Bose Headphones 700|

 |4||Sennheiser HD 650|

 |5||Bose QuietComfort 35 II|

-In the range of $500, you can get a pretty fantastic pair of headphones along with good sound and build quality.
+In the range of $500, you can get a pretty fantastic pair of headphones that delivers excellent sound and performs brilliantly.

 2. How You’ll Use Them?

 The list includes both open-back and closed-back options.
 For recording purposes, closed-back models are better options as they provide noise isolation and privacy.
 On the other hand, for monitoring, mixing, mastering, and listening to more neutral and wide soundstages, audio open back are ideals.

 I’m telling this so you have an idea for which purpose and in which environment you will use the headphone, so you choose the right type.

 Both options are fine, but as the studio work doesn’t require a cool look, neither the managing the cables are a problem, so wired headphones with detachable cables are recommended.
 Moreover, wired headphones cost less and offer better sound quality, and more ideal for studio works than wireless headphones.